jozefg/blog/posts/2013-08-23-leaving-go.markdown

 ### Extensibility
 Consider the keyword `range`.
-It's a deeply magical keyword that only works inside `for` loops on Go's primitive datastructures.
+It's a deeply magical keyword that only works inside `for` loops on Go's primitive data structures.

 I like writing compilers so I end up dealing a lot with trees, want to have `range` traverse your AST for you?
 Tough!